Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 To report fraud to Wise, log into your account and make your report there.
 If it’s possible to stop the transaction, the Wise support team will help you.

-If your payment can not be stopped or has already been received by the fraudster, you’ll need to report the fraud to the police.
+If your payment cannot be stopped or has already been received by the fraudster, you’ll need to report the fraud to the police.
 Wise can then pass on the transaction information to the police to support your case.

 Is your personal data safe on Wise?